shipengqi/component-base/README.md

 ## Purpose

-The proposal is essentially about refactoring the IDM core package structure in a way that all core components may share common code.
+The proposal is essentially about refactoring the core package structure in a way that all core components may share common code.